exxeleron/qXL/doc/Tutorial/Lesson03/README.md

 Subroutine `kdbQueryToTable` creates Excel Table with given name using the range returned by `rngKdbQueryToRange`.
 If a table with the same name already exists, it is deleted.

 Applying the `kdbQueryToTable` function we are able to create customize queries in one line and display results in specified Excel range.
-In the Workbook [Lesson3](../Lesson03/Lesson03.xlsm) we created two example subroutines, which cover the same functonalities as in [Lesson1](../Lesson01/Lesson01.xlsx).
+In the Workbook [Lesson3](../Lesson03/Lesson03.xlsm) we created two example subroutines, which cover the same functionalities as in [Lesson1](../Lesson01/Lesson01.xlsx).

 - first which gets the result of q-sql query
 - second which gets OHLC function result with input paramateres from Excel